aeshna-cyanea/logseq-meta/pages/wishlist.md

 			- you can `@import url("../assets/custom/header_label.css");` but i [had to google for it](https://discuss.logseq.com/t/custom-css-cant-import/3297/4).
 				- TODO proposal: just have a global.css and have it be imported by default in new graphs
 		- TODO footgun: `ctrl-r` should not be bound by default to reload. doesn't this cause data loss? make it `ctrl-shift-r`
+	- TODO github search for all of these. i bet they all have long standing issues
+		- also search for prs from bad3r on discord. they seem to have their head on their shoulders and a lot of good ideas for fixing basic broken stuff
 	- [user perceptions of tech debt](https://old.reddit.com/r/logseq/comments/1cc6jiz/the_logseq_team_is_a_terrible_steward_of_logseq/l1kvi9t/) (this comment is relatively friendly, the rest of the thread is pretty mean)
 		- they do kinda raise a valid point, the development of rum is really slow - no releases in years.
 If logseq is so active (and very demanding performance wise), why aren't they contributing patches upstream?
 - unify and properly document commands